Lucerne University of Applied Sciences and Art

 Since September 2010 I am a professor for Computer Science at the University of Applied Sciences and Arts in Lucerne.

-I am a member of the german Computer Science Society GI, the Swiss Informatics Society, a life-time member of the Association for the Advancement of Artificial Intelligence AAAI, and president of the DFKI alumni association VFFDFKI.
+I am a member of the German Computer Science Society GI, the Swiss Informatics Society SI, a life-time member of the Association for the Advancement of Artificial Intelligence AAAI, and president of the DFKI alumni association VFFDFKI.
 Since 2012, I am member of the Executive Council of the IEEE TC on Business Informatics Systems, serving in the role of Coordinator for Europe.

-My current research focuses on artificial intelligence solutions in industrial application projects and on dynamic business processes and case management.
+My current research focuses on artificial intelligence solutions for industrial systems and dynamic business processes.